taubmann/markdown-extra-editor/README.md

 this Editor provides a lean Interface to Edit your [Markdown](http://daringfireball.net/projects/markdown)-Documents.

-With Support for Footnotes, Tables Abbreviations etc. Markdown-Extra is a perfect choice to write even scientific Texts.
+With Support for Footnotes, Tables, Abbreviations etc. Markdown-Extra is a perfect choice to write even scientific Texts.

 ### Features